Battle of El Agheila: Battle

-Rommel's supply position had not improved: Tunisia was still being prioritised for supplies and of the ships which were sent to Tripoli to supply the Panzer Army in November, three-quarters had been destroyed.
-Rommel was short of men and equipment and very short of fuel and ammunition.
-His stated intention therefore was to hold out as long as possible but to retire in the face of strong pressure.
-When the preliminary attacks began on 11 December Rommel took this to be the start of Eighth Army's attack and started to withdraw.
-By mid morning on 12 December patrols detected that the Axis positions were starting to thin out.
-In response Montgomery ordered the New Zealand Division to move immediately and brought forward the main assault to the night of 14/15 December.
-By the evening of 12 December, the Axis withdrawal was under way, except for some units who were covering the extrication.
+When preliminary attacks began on 11 December, Rommel took this to be the start of the Eighth Army's attack and began to withdraw.
+By mid morning on 12 December, patrols detected that the Axis were starting to thin out their positions.
+Montgomery ordered the New Zealand Division to move immediately and brought forward the main assault to the night of 14/15 December.
+By the evening of 12 December, the Axis withdrawal was under way, except for rearguards.

 On 13 December, Axis reconnaissance aircraft discovered some 300 vehicles north of Marada oasis 75 mi south of El Agheila (the New Zealand column), which meant for the Axis forces the danger of being outflanked.
 Rommel wished to launch his remaining armour at this outflanking force but was prevented by lack of fuel and ordered the withdrawal to continue.
 An attack by the 7th Armoured Division was repulsed in a rearguard action by the Italian Tactical Group Ariete.
 In his diary, Rommel wrote:

 The Eighth Army change of plan had come too late and when the New Zealand Division completed their "left hook" on 15 December, they were dispersed after a difficult journey across difficult terrain which left them with only 17 serviceable tanks.
 They found the 15th Panzer Division on the escarpment guarding the coast road and the 6th New Zealand Brigade, further west, was ordered to form a block on the coast road, while the 5th Brigade protected the divisional supply and transport vehicles.
 During the night of 15/16 December, most of the remaining elements of the Panzer Army were able to withdraw towards Nofilia, moving in small fast columns through the gaps in the dispersed New Zealand units, under cover of dark.
-On 18 December, short-lived but fierce fighting took place at Nofaliya (100 mi west of El Agheila), during which Rifleman Charles Ashford of the Kings Royal Rifles won the Military Medal for attacking an emplacement of panzers in his Bren Gun Carrier despite losing his support vehicles and being shot in the face.
-The fighting at Nofilia brought the battle of El Agheila to an end.
+On 18 December, a brief engagement took place at Nofaliya (100 mi west of El Agheila).
+The Eighth Army was not able to outflank the Axis force, which continued to withdraw westward.

 Aftermath

 Analysis

+Due to shortages of fuel, ammunition and equipment, Rommel had decided to withdraw rather than to make a determined stand at El Agheila and started withdrawing troops days before the battle.
+Montgomery intended to trap the Axis force by pinning them down with a frontal attack near the coast, while the New Zealand Division circled around Rommel's inland flank to cut the Via Balbia to the west of El Agheila.
+The New Zealand Division became dispersed during their encirclement attempt and when the Eighth Army started its frontal attack, Rommel commenced his final withdrawal.
+The last units of the Axis force escaped through the gaps between the scattered New Zealand units, and the planned entrapment failed.